msnehagup/biztalk-docs/biztalk/install-and-config-guides/upgrade-to-biztalk-server-2020.md

      > [!NOTE]
      > Regenerated LiveData Workbooks do not recreate the Excel artifacts (for example, charts) in the original LiveData Workbook.
 Manually recreate the artifacts.

 - **BAM Tools pre-requisites**: SSIS installation is required on BAM Tools machine.
-Install equivalent version of SSIS as your SQL Server on machine where BAM Tools is configured.
+Version of SSIS must be compatible to your SQL Server on machine where BAM Tools is configured.
 You can stop and disable SSIS windows service after installation of SSIS on this machine.

 ### Enterprise Single Sign-On (ESSO)